reactorsh/ambrosia/README.md

 `--fields, -f`<br>
 The fields to pass along in the prompt for each piece of data.
 Multiple fields can be specified by passing them as a comma-separated list.
 E.g., `--fields input,output`.
 By default, all fields are sent, **but the order is not guaranteed**.
 If you need a specific order (and you probably do), specify the fields explicitly.

+`--json, -j`<br>
+When running inference, send the data as JSON instead of plaintext prefixed with field names.
+This is helpful if you're running into issues where the LLM is confused about which part of a request is data and which part is an instruction.

 `--include-resp, -ir`<br>
 If set, `--include-resp` will add the complete response from the LLM as a new field named `ambrosia` in the output file(s).
 Very helpful for prompt debugging.